Where did you get my name for jury duty?

 - is incapable, by reason of mental or physical infirmity, to render satisfactory jury service; or

-- has a charge pending against him or her for the commission of, or has been convicted in a State, Federal, Territorial, or Commonwealth Court of record, of a crime punishable by imprisonment for more than one year and his or her civil right has not been restored?
+- has a charge pending against him or her for the commission of, or has been convicted in a State, Federal, Territorial, or Commonwealth Court of record, of a crime punishable by imprisonment for more than one year and his or her civil right has not been restored.

-Who is automatically exempt from jury service?Pursuant to 28 U.S.C. § 1861 or 1862, the following groups of persons and occupational classes are barred from jury service on the grounds that they are exempt:
+Pursuant to Title 28 United States Code, Sections 1861 or 1862, the following groups of persons and occupational classes are barred from jury service on the grounds that they are exempt:

 - members in active service in the Armed Forces of the United States;